eswan18/ethanswan.com/content/courses/00-intro-to-python-for-ds.md

 ---
 title: Introduction to Python for Data Science
 subtitle: Offered through the University of Cincinnati's Center for Business Analytics
-short-description: An introduction to Python as a data analysis tool, focusing primarily on data wrangling via the `pandas` library.
-Includes both lecture and case study components.
+summary: Using Python as a data analysis tool, focusing primarily on data wrangling via the `pandas` library.
+Includes both lecture and case study.
 courseType: Workshop
 series: Python for Data Science Series
 links: